Hyejoonlim/motionplanners/README.md

 # motionplanners
 Three Heuristics Motion Planners used to improve on the RRT Planners.
 Each motion planning algorithms was tested in 5 differents occupancy grid environments.
+Only the Safe Expansion Algorithm was able to find a path from the start to the goal position in all 5 environmnets.

-1. Mutliple Trees Planner
+1. Mutliple Trees Planner - Using three trees to find the path from the start to the goal position (Only the paths were shown)

 <img width="542" alt="Screen Shot 2022-05-18 at 7 09 10 AM" src="https://user-images.githubusercontent.com/67610661/171232038-ca65377f-7c94-4e86-83a5-4a169a008174.png">
 <img width="542" alt="Screen Shot 2022-05-18 at 7 10 34 AM" src="https://user-images.githubusercontent.com/67610661/171232040-db267f5a-a921-46c0-a18c-4ed753938de9.png">